skat/emcs-b2b-ws-sample-client-dotnet-wcf/README.md

 # EMCS B2B Sample Web Service Client written in .NET v4.6 using WCF

+> **PLEASE NOTE**: This sample code will not run on .NET Core 3.0.
+For more information: [.NET Core is the Future of .NET](https://devblogs.microsoft.com/dotnet/net-core-is-the-future-of-net/) and [Windows Communication Framework: Should You Leave?](https://blog.inedo.com/dotnet/windows-comm-framework)

 Sample client for the EMCS B2B Web Service Gateway developed in C# / .NET v4.6 using WCF.

 **IMPORTANT NOTICE**: SKAT does not provide any kind of support for the code in this repository.